When Your School-Age Child Needs a Test, Procedure, or Surgery

 How is this discomfort or pain managed?

-What medications are prescribed for my child?
+What medicines are prescribed for my child?

 What are the side effects?